ntop/nProbe/doc/src/introduction.rst

 Plugins are add-ons that add enhanced packet dissection and analysis for specific protocols.
 They are unlocked based on the nProbe license.
 For instance nProbe Enterprise S enables HTTP and DNS plugins.
-Please visit the product page on http://www.ntop.org for a full comparison table.
+Please check the Comparison Table section for a comparison between versions, or the nProbe Plugins section to learn more about plugins.

 Applying the License
 --------------------